 - You moved from one precinct to another within the same county – you have two options:

-- Go to the county voter registration office and complete the change of address form and vote a full ballot
+- Go to the county voter registration office, complete the change of address form, and vote a full ballot

 - You moved from one South Carolina county to another within 30 days of the election – again, you have two options:

-- Go to the voter registration office in the current county where you live and complete the change of address form and vote a full ballot
+- Go to the voter registration office in your current county, complete the change of address form, and vote a full ballot.

-- You moved from one state to another after the deadline to register to vote in a Presidential election on the new state of residence – you can vote only in the Presidential election via absentee ballot obtained from the state and county of residence from which you moved
+- If you moved from one state to another after the deadline to register to vote in a Presidential election in your new state of residence, you can vote only in the Presidential election via absentee ballot obtained from the state and county from which you moved.

 Get a sample ballot